 At the Stanford Center for Democracy, Development, and the Rule of Law in fall 2020, here.

 "Going Out or Opting Out?
 Capital, Political Vulnerability, and the State in China's Outward Investment."
-Comparative Politics (April 2022, online first here.)
+Comparative Politics Vol. 54, no. 3 (April 2022, online here.)

 "The Rise of the Investor State: State Capital in the Chinese Economy."
 Studies in Comparative and International Development.
 (September 2020). (with Hao CHEN)